pcottle/learnGitBranching/README.md

 # go online and request a pull
 ```

+You may also need to install jasmine-node globally to run the testing task, but the build should finish regardless.

 ## Helpful Folks
 A big shoutout to these brave souls for extensively testing our sandbox and finding bugs and/or inconsistencies: